-On the 14th January 1858, Napoleon III (1808-1873) survived an assassination attempt by Orsini in the rue Le Peletier on his way to the theatre.
-The Orsini Affair led the Emperor to built a new opera house with a separate and more secure entrance for him.
+On the 14th of January 1858, Napoleon III (1808-1873) survived an assassination attempt by Orsini in the rue Le Peletier on his way to the theatre.
+The Orsini Affair led the Emperor to build a new opera house with a separate and more secure entrance for him.

 Charles Garnier, winner of the contest

 A contest in which 171 applicants (including Viollet-le-Duc and Rohault de Fleury) competed was launched.
 The winner was Charles Garnier (1825-1898), a young French architect still unknown at the time and who had not built such a grand edifice.
 The edification of a new opera house on a site imposed by Baron Haussmann.

 Construction started in 1861 with the laying of the first stone by the Emperor in 1862.
 Built on a site suggested by Baron Haussmann, the Opera House required almost 15 years for its completion, from 1861 to 1875.